fractalysid/SkyMoG/SkyMoG.md

 >ScrapHeapSizeMB=256

-If the system RAM is 4GB or less you may want to use [Memory Blocks Log](http://www.nexusmods.com/skyrim/mods/50471/?) to find the lowest values for the Initial Heap Block.
+If the system RAM is 4GB or less you may want to use [Memory Blocks Log](http://www.nexusmods.com/skyrim/mods/50471/?) to find the lowest values for the *Initial Heap Block* and the *ScrapHeapSize*

 ## ENBoost